CNimmo16/finditperhaps/README.md

 2. Open `inventory.ini` and update to reflect the ip and port of the server you want to deploy to
 3. Run `pdm run ansible` to run the `playbook.yml` file which should ssh to the remote server and launch a chroma instance and the server.

 Note that the server will take a long time to startup because it needs to run the document caching logic from `pdm run cache` to insert the document vectors into chroma before it can handle requests.
-You can check its progress by ssh-ing to the server and running `sudo docker-compose -f /root/mlx/docker-compose.prod.yml logs server`
+You can check its progress by ssh-ing to the server and running `sudo docker compose -f /root/mlx/docker-compose.yml logs server`